MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 'awk' goes through each line in *filename* and if the line matches the *search pattern*, then action(s) is performed

 Let's see awk in action.
-First copy the file *mappingtools.txt* from /group/mscbmi/lecture2.txt This is a tab delimited file containing a list of common mapping tools for NGS data
+First copy the file *mappingtools.txt* from /group/mscbmi/lecture2.txt.
+This is a tab delimited file containing a list of common mapping tools for NGS data.

 ```bash
 cd ~